ehrpg/lastdescent/docs/places/mars/fmr.md

 # Space Station OSIRIS

-The FMR has one space station in orbit of Mars called OSIRIS, which is often cited as the eighth city of Mars.
-The station is responsible for ship maintenance, docking and also houses a military substation of the IPA.
+The FMR also runs and operaters a large [space station](/places/mars/osiris) in orbit around Mars.

 # Terraforming